eclipse/Xpect/README.md

 =====

 A unit- and integration-testing framework that stores test data in any kind of text files and is based on JUnit.
-The core focus of Xpect is on testing Xtend languages and supporting the process of designing Xtext languages.
+The core focus of Xpect is on testing Xtext languages and supporting the process of designing Xtext languages.

 Installation further Information